-A little butter is mixed into the dough at the start which helps slow down the yeast.
-The bulk of the butter gets flattened to a thin slab and is incorporated into the dough by rolling and folding: the lamination.
+A little butter is mixed into the dough at the start but the bulk of the butter gets flattened to a thin slab and is incorporated into the dough by rolling and folding: the lamination.

-In terms of the amount of butter for laminating, I go for a third of the dough weight ie) the dough that is made and kneaded initially.
+In terms of the amount of butter for laminating, I go for about a third of the dough weight ie) the dough that is made and kneaded initially.

-I sometimes use all water but I usually go for a 50-50 mixture of water and semi-skimmed milk, whereas I used to use all water.
+I sometimes use all water but I usually go for a mixture of cold water and semi-skimmed milk.
 The inclusion of the milk gives a better flavour as well as giving a dough that is slightly easier to roll out.
 I either go for half of each or, for a firmer croissant interior, slightly more water than milk.

-I only add enough liquid to give a firm dough rather than the softer dough you might expect for bread.
-The firmer dough will be similar to the texture of the butter which this helps with successful lamination as there is less danger of the firmer butter breaking though the softer dough.
+I only add enough liquid to give a firm dough at the start rather than the softer dough you might expect for bread.
+The firmer dough will be similar to the texture of the butter which in turn helps with successful lamination as there is less danger of the firmer butter breaking though the softer dough.

-One of the tricks with croissant making is to ensure the yeast does not activate during the rolling and folding.
+One of the tricks with croissant making is to ensure the yeast does not activate during the rolling/folding/shaping stages.
 If it does, the dough becomes vey hard to work with.
 Chilling the dough right down, even freezing it for a bit (which won’t kill the yeast), helps significantly.

 The texture of the dough and the butter

-The texture of both the dough and the butter is crucial: the closer to each other they are in terms of texture, the better the lamination will be and you will get more well-defined layers.
+The texture of both the dough and the butter is crucial: the closer to each other they are in terms of texture, the better the lamination will be, resulting in more well-defined layers and an open interior.